Little Brown Jug (college football trophy)

 The Little Brown Jug is a trophy contested between the Michigan Wolverines football team of the University of Michigan and the Minnesota Golden Gophers football team of the University of Minnesota.
 The Little Brown Jug is an earthenware jug that serves as a trophy awarded to the winner of the game.
 It is one of the oldest and most played rivalries in American college football, dating to 1892.
 The Little Brown Jug is the most regularly exchanged rivalry trophy in college football, the oldest trophy game in FBS college football, and the second oldest rivalry trophy overall, next to the 1899 Territorial Cup (which did not become a travelling/exchange trophy until 2001), contested between Arizona and Arizona State (which did not become a four-year college until 1925).

 Both universities are founding members of the Big Ten Conference.
 As a result of the Big Ten not playing a complete round-robin schedule, Michigan and Minnesota occasionally did not play.
-In 2011, with the conference's initiation of divisional play, Michigan and Minnesota were both placed in the Big Ten's Legends division under the new two-division alignment.
+In 2011, with the conference's expansion and initiation of divisional play, Michigan and Minnesota were both placed in the Big Ten's Legends division under the new two-division alignment, guaranteeing that they would face each other every year.
 However, when the conference expanded again three years later, the teams were split into opposite divisions (Michigan in the East, Minnesota in the West).
-The conference stated there will be only one protected crossover matchup under the new alignment (Indiana vs. Purdue for the Old Oaken Bucket), meaning the rivalry will not be contested every year.
+The conference stated that there would be only one protected annual crossover matchup under the new alignment (Indiana vs. Purdue for the Old Oaken Bucket).
+Similarly, the series was not included in the list of protected rivalries released by the Big Ten when it adjusted its scheduling model in 2024 after further expansion.
+As a result, although Michigan and Minnesota play each other sporadically as conference opponents, their series is not contested annually.

-With the addition of UCLA, USC, Oregon and Washington to the Big Ten Conference in 2024, the fate of this continued rivalry is up in the air, as Michigan and Minnesota were not classified as Protected Opponents, and are currently scheduled for both a home and away game against each other in 2024 and 2025.

 Michigan is the current holder of the jug with a 27–24 victory on September 28, 2024.
 Through the end of the 2024 season, Michigan leads the series, 78–25–3.